Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 Find out more about the organ

-Clad all around in French oak in gently undulating waves, the small hall also offers superb acoustics.
+Clad in French oak in gently undulating waves, the Recital Hall also offers superb acoustics.
 Here, 550 people can enjoy chamber music, jazz and more – but the hall can also be reconfigured: with no chairs or raised seating at all, featuring tables and much more.

 Roof